turingschool/front-end-curriculum/lessons/module-1/git-tinker-toys.md

   *[Tinker Toy Stage: Add a red dowel with a circular connector to the middle of the X]*
 2. `git commit -m "Initial commit"`
   - Takes what was written to your repository, and creates a "commit object", or node, with an assigned ID.
   - This **commit node** now has **references** indicating what branch you are on, and where you have checked out that branch.
-  *[Tinker Toy Stage: Twist circular connector part around to show ID and attach the label of "head" and "master"]*
+  *[Tinker Toy Stage: Twist circular connector part around to show ID and attach the label of `HEAD` and `MASTER` GREEN.]*

+  (Note here that on the tinker toys, GREEN indicates we are currently checked out on that branch, ORANGE indicates the branch exists but we are not checked out to that branch.)

 ![git-add-file-structure][git-add-file-structure]